|

 - Smoldering (tier eight)

-The creation of an adept III of any type returns 2 dust as a byproduct.
+The creation of an Expert spell/CA of any type returns 2 dust as a byproduct.
 This dust is used only by alchemists, in the creation of rare potions and poisons.
+(These dusts can also be obtained by making one of the tradeskill apprentice recipes that requires a reactant.)

 Created: 2004-12-07 01:54:57